MApps-Actuate/Main-Stage-Magellan-Demo/README.md

 # Main-Stage-Magellan-Demo

-Main stage Magellan demo presented at Enterprise World 2017
+The main stage Magellan demo presented at Enterprise World 2017